urbien/vortexhealing/aging.md

 - **NAD boosting**.
 NAD molecule is extremely important in cell metabolism.
 It is part of 100+ metabolic processes, and its concentration decreases as we age.
 Multiple NAD boosters suppliments exist, yet they did not prove to be effective neither from [food sources](https://www.youtube.com/watch?v=q-3GmgWO03k) nor from [supplements](https://www.youtube.com/watch?v=T1ACcAwn18Q).
 What is the reason?
     - Lack of NAD recycling.
 It turns out for NAD supplementation to be effective, one needs to also improve NAD recycling.
     - Massive NAD destruction.
 In 2016 it was discovered that [CD38 enzyme degrades NAD](https://www.youtube.com/watch?v=pj-CSSghDXo), and CD38 greatly increases with aging.
 A paper in 2022 showed that mice get [14% life extension and functional (e.g. muscle strength) and metabolic improvements](https://www.youtube.com/watch?v=JS4r4TqnsAc) with CD38 inhibitors, but most benefits are seen in the male mice.
 CD38 inhibitors exist in a half a dozen foods, but not in a [significant quantity](https://www.youtube.com/watch?v=ESCIfQp7z-U) to make a difference.
+- Senescence.
+Clear senescent cells like a virus
+Let’s call it VortexHealing [senolytics](https://www.thelancet.com/journals/lanhl/article/PIIS2666-7568(21)00300-7/fulltext) :-)
+After cells reach a [Hayflick limit](https://en.wikipedia.org/wiki/Hayflick_limit) of about 40-60 cell divisions, they either die or enter an arrested development state, called senescence.
+Senescence is one of the hallmarks of aging.
+Suggested ideas:
+    - Natural cell death.
+Use VortexHealing to encourage senescent cells to undergo apoptosis
+    - Burn senescent cells.
+Use VortexHealing to burn the appropriate senescent cells (not all senescent cells are bad, same as with bacteria).
+Prior to that, like with the viruses:
+        - De-camouflage: Make senescent cells discoverable by the immune system.
+They often escape detection.
+        - De-network: Disentangle senescent cells pathways that help them stay alive, despite their abnormal functioning and their inability to divide.
+Those pathways are helping senescent cells avoid natural cell death (apoptosis).
+    - VortexHealing senolytics for individual organs.
+Intervention may be more efficient with individual organs, not the whole organism.
+In many cases for organs we can do free at-home functional testing instead of biologic tests (blood, saliva, etc.).

+    Functional testing, or clinical phenotypes, include: walking speed, grip strength, Fried frailty, polypharmacy, Mini-Mental State Examination (MMSE), Montreal Cognitive Assessment (MOCA), Sustained Attention Reaction Time, 2-choice reaction time.

+    Skin (face) to visually assess the results with AI, e.g. https://vole.wtf/webcam-age/) Immune system (to counter immunosenescence, which causes numerous diseases of aging).
+TDB - find a functional test to confirm the change.
+Meanwhile we can use VortexHealing diagnostics to rate the immune system on 1-10 scale.
+Thymus.
+Better performing thymus increases the innate ability of the immune system to discover and remove the senescent cells.
+Bone marrow
+Hypothalamus.
+Neural stem cells in hypothalamus signal (via exosomes) the rate of aging for the whole body.
+Assess change via blood or saliva tests.
+Eyes.
+Changes could be tested for objectively at home (e.g. https://www.optoplus.com/en/eye-health/virtual-eye-test/online-eye-test/), that is without the blood test.
+Joints.
+Joints experience observable senescence activity earlier in the aging process than other organs.
+Objective measurements at home could be devised on range of motion, speed, volume and strength of exercises (without the blood test)
+Brain.
+Cognitive tests are abundant online.
+We can also test for performance at a particular time of day, for morning mental fog, evening tired brain, and after meals.
+These might show marked improvements first.
+Cardiovascular system.
+Testing cardio performance at home can be done with high intensity exercises.
+- Detoxing
 - ...